 1. Get Started with VOD Streaming

-Creating video on demand content over DaCast requires uploading media files to our network of servers.
-To do this, sign into your account and click the button found on the front page after logging into your account.
+Creating video on demand VOD content over Dacast requires uploading media files to our network of servers.
+To do this, you must sign into your account and click the “Upload Video” button found on the right side of the first page you see after logging in.

 2. The File Uploader and Supported File Types

-After clicking UPLOAD FILES, DaCast’s file uploader will launch.
+After clicking the “Upload Video” button, Dacast’s file uploader will launch.
 MP4 files with H.264 video (baseline profile) and AAC audio (low complexity profile) are natively compatible with the system.
-If your file is in a different format, or not sure, you can select to AUTO ENCODE so that the file is compatible with our system.
-You can always choose to transcode the file later as well if you prefer, and if so read the documentation at the bottom of the page.
+If your file is in a different format, or if you’re not sure, you can select the “Standard Encoding” from the “Encoding” toolbar.
+This will ensure that the file is compatible with our system.
+You can always choose to transcode the file later as well if you prefer.
+If this is the route you want to go, read the documentation at the bottom of the page.

 3. Creating VODs

 When you are ready to start, click the “Browse Files” button.
 This will let you search your hard drive for media files to upload.
 Once you have selected the file, the upload will begin.
 You can upload up to three files at a time.
 While three files are uploading, you can find the fourth file in a queue until the others have finished.
 Another way is to simply drag and drop the video file to automatically upload.